15 October 2020Meet the ladies of the QCWA

 Sue is the QCWA division president and works with new branches.
 “We have new groups start up and once they have a certain number of members, they become a branch,” she said.
 “They run in their own right and what we’re finding is we’re getting a lot of younger people joining.
 “We have night groups that meet after work.
 They have dinner together and then have their meeting.
 “The new groups are extremely successful and diverse.
 All the women are from different walks of life - teachers, accountants, architects - and they all have different strengths."
 “They’re extremely welcoming and they have so much fun.”

 Both Sylvia and Sue love the friendship borne through the QCWA, and the tradition of helping others.
 “I get a lot out of the QCWA, I love the friendship and helping people, it’s very rewarding,” Sylvia said.
 “I love the work QCWA does with families, especially women and children in need.”

-Meet Sylvia, Sue and the other QCWA volunteers every year at the Ekka.
+You can meet Sylvia, Sue and the other QCWA volunteers each year at the Ekka.